a-gubskiy/X.Bluesky/README.md

 ## Features

-- Post messages directly to Bluesky.
+- Post messages directly to Bluesky
-- Attach links to posts, allowing for page previews within the Bluesky feed.
+- Attach links to posts, allowing for page previews within the Bluesky feed
-- Authenticate with Bluesky using an identifier and password.
+- Authenticate with Bluesky using an identifier and password
+- Automatically generate tags, mentions and url cards

 ## Getting Started